michael8758/cse15l-lab-reports/labReportone.md

 - The working directory when the command was run was /home

 - The output of this command is an error because the command cd can only take in arguments that are directory paths.
-Since I ran the command with a path to a file, the output of this command was an error.
+Since I ran the command with a path to a file as the argument, the output of this command was an error.

 **ls - no arguments**